Hamburger Menu Button

 Collapse Expand Button

-These programs provide students with opportunities to engage in rigorous and well-focused education across a broad spectrum planning issues like urban design, rural studies, community sustainability, transportation, housing, heritage, and more.
+These programs provide students with opportunities to engage in rigorous and well-focused education across a broad spectrum of planning issues like urban design, rural studies, community sustainability, transportation, housing, heritage, and more.
 Each unique program allows students to engage in teamwork, active learning, and real-world projects led by exceptional professors and lecturers with years of experience as practicing professional planners.

-Ronald M. Keeble Undergraduate Scholarship assists in furthering planning education and recognize student members who are making a contribution to their communities.
-Applicants must be Student Members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited undergraduate or graduate planning program in Ontario.
+The Ronald M. Keeble Undergraduate Scholarship assists in furthering planning education and recognizing undergraduate student members who are making a contribution to their communities.

-Gerald Carrothers Graduate Scholarship assists in furthering planning education and recognize student members who are making a contribution to their communities.
-Applicants must be members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited undergraduate or graduate planning program in Ontario.
+The Gerald Carrothers Graduate Scholarship assists in furthering planning education and recognizing graduate student members who are making a contribution to their communities.

-Southwest Ontario District Planning Student Scholarships are intended to promote excellence in relevant planning education, community service and personal achievement by student members of OPPI's Southwestern District who are enrolled full-time in an accredited undergraduate or graduate university planning program for the academic year in which the application is made.
+Southwest Ontario District Planning Student Scholarships are intended to promote excellence in relevant planning education, community service and personal achievement by student members of OPPI's Southwest District who are enrolled full-time in an accredited undergraduate or graduate university planning program for the academic year in which the application is made.

 The successful applicants will be selected on the basis of the following criteria:

 To Apply for the Southwest District Ontario Planning Scholarship a letter of application with full return mailing address, email address, and phone number must be accompanied by:

 Secretary-Treasurer of the SWOD-OPPI Educational Trust Foundation